 It is also a great way to make new friends!
 Whether you join a club, take lessons, or just go by yourself, it’s easy to meet new people at your local swimming pool.

-Even if you consider yourself a strong swimmer, continuing swimming lessons has been shown to improve your study practices too.
+Even if you consider yourself a strong swimmer, advanced swimming lessons have been shown to improve your study practices as well.
 Periods of physical activity enhance brain stimulation and have beneficial effects upon studying, sleeping, mood and even eyesight.

 This goes without saying, but Australia is not the only country obsessed with being near the water.
 Once you learn to swim you will be able to enjoy yourself anywhere in the world and take part in the many other aquatic activities; sailing, kayaking, diving, water skiing and so forth.